mateusabelli/flamenco/addon/flamenco/manager/docs/EventTaskUpdate.md

-# SocketIOTaskUpdate
+# EventTaskUpdate

-Subset of a Task, sent over SocketIO when a task changes.
+Subset of a Task, sent over SocketIO/MQTT when a task changes.
 For new tasks, `previous_status` will be excluded.

 ## Properties
 Name | Type | Description | Notes